danparnella/rails_challenge_movie_theater/Thoughts.md

 - Implement [Money Gem](https://github.com/RubyMoney/money)
 - Redirect to root if trying to access order show view outside of that specific order flow
 - Tooltip to explain CVV Code
+- Timer to hold tickets so they aren't purchased simultaneously
+- Affordance for canceled/refunded orders

+## Would Have Done Differently
+- Probably would have been easier to store date and time separately for showtimes